openebs-archive/openebs-docs/docs/jivaguide.md

 <h4><a class="anchor" aria-hidden="true" id="Targe-NodeSelector-Policy"></a>Target  NodeSelector Policy</h4>

 You can specify the *TargetNodeSelector* where Target pod has to be scheduled using the *value* for *TargetNodeSelector*.
-In following example, `node: apnode`is the node label.
+In following example, `node: appnode` is the node label.

 ```
 apiVersion: storage.k8s.io/v1